-Prepare to Become a Licensed Math Teacher in Secondary Education
+Prepare to Become a Licensed English Teacher in Secondary Education

-Grand Canyon University (GCU) offers the Bachelor of Science in Mathematics for Secondary Education degree program to provide future middle and high school educators with the mathematics knowledge and hands-on training needed to be successful math teachers in tomorrow's diverse and rapidly changing classrooms.
+Grand Canyon University's (GCU) Bachelor of Arts in English for Secondary Education degree program is designed to provide future middle and high school educators with the knowledge and hands-on training needed to be successful English teachers in tomorrow's diverse and rapidly changing classrooms.

-The BS in math for secondary education program is available as part of a joint venture between GCU's College of Humanities and Social Sciences and College of Education.
-When you graduate from Bachelor of Science in Mathematics degree program, you will acquire the basic skills and tools necessary to earn the secondary education certificate in math.
-You will also qualify for a middle grades endorsement, which will allow you to teach middle school and high school students.
+This Bachelor of Arts in English degree program is available from the College of Humanities and Social Sciences in conjunction with the College of Education.
+When you graduate from this Bachelor of Arts in secondary education degree program, you will meet requirements for the secondary education certificate in English.
+You will also qualify for middle school and high school grade endorsements, which allow you to teach in grades 5-12.

 Programs leading to teacher certification may require practicum hours, state exams, student teaching and an institutional recommendation from GCU.

-If you aspire to be a teacher candidate, you can acquire content knowledge and develop sound teaching practices based on research-based theories.
-This Bachelor of Science in mathematics program prepares you to use research, critical thinking and effective communication within mathematics.
-You may apply these skills within secondary education classrooms through required practicum and student-teacher experiences.
+As a teacher candidate at GCU, you can acquire a deep breadth of content knowledge as well as research-based theories and practices prior to teaching in a classroom.
+This Bachelor of Arts in secondary education program prepares graduates to use the skills of the English educator, such as research, critical thinking and effective communication in your future educational settings.
+You then apply these skills in secondary education classrooms through required practicum and student-teacher experiences.

-You must complete a hands-on practicum experience to explore teaching math using a variety of methods and strategies toward middle and high school students.
-The practicum is completed through a student teaching experience within a real-world secondary classroom in conjunction with GCU's Office of Field Experience.
+You will be required to complete two different real-world experiences: a practicum and student teaching.
+Your practicum will allow you to explore teaching English using a variety of methods and strategies toward middle and high school learners.
+Student teaching occurs in a real-world secondary classroom in conjunction with GCU's Office of Field Experience.

 What You Will Learn